Services

 solace(configure/service/web-transport)# shutdown

-• Web Transport service is locked by default on Solace PubSub+ appliances that are older than the SolOS version 8.4.0.
+• Web Transport service is locked by default on PubSub+ appliances that are older than the SolOS version 8.4.0.
 To unlock Web Transport service on those appliances, you must have a valid product key supplied by Solace.
 For more information, see Product Keys .

 • To enable Web transport clients to connect to the event broker, you must start SMF services on the event broker because Web transport clients are also considered to be SMF clients.
 For more information, see Enabling System-Level SMF Service.